Jessica Savitch: Philadelphia

 As a result of her KYW work, Savitch became a local celebrity in Philadelphia and was sometimes mobbed walking down the street.
 Male viewers schemed to meet her, and female viewers copied her hairstyle.
 Despite her local acclaim, Savitch aspired to leave local news and become a network correspondent.
-In 1976, she came to the attention of NBC executives while reporting from a presidential campaign debate between President Gerald Ford and Democratic nominee Jimmy Carter held at Philadelphia's Walnut Street Theatre.
-An audio line failed, delaying the debate and leaving Savitch to fill 27 minutes of air time before the audio could be restored.

 Impressed with her performance, NBC offered her a three-year contract starting in September 1977 as a Washington, D.C. correspondent and anchor.
 Savitch did her last newscast for KYW in August 1977.

 Savitch got along well with some members of the KYW staff, including her regular location shooting crew and her co-anchor Mort Crim.
 Crim later admitted that he was initially "not nice to her" due to his own male chauvinism, but the two later became good friends.
 (Crim delivered the eulogy at her memorial service after her death.)

-However, other staff members found Savitch difficult, especially towards the end of her KYW contract when she was planning to leave for NBC.
-Shortly before she left KYW, Savitch exploded in an angry tantrum during a commercial break because the pages of her news script had been provided out of order.
-The crew recorded it without sound, added background music from Aram Khachaturian's "Sabre Dance", and circulated the resulting tape to industry contacts, causing the tape of Savitch's tantrum to arrive at NBC before she began her new job and present her in a negative light to her new colleagues.
+Multi-part series

+Savitch won recognition for multi-part feature stories on unusual (for that time) topics.
+For example, Philadelphia KYW news director Jim Topping, inspired by his and his wife’s experience attending Lamaze classes, assigned Savitch to cover a five-part series on natural childbirth.
+Savitch and her camera crew covered a local family who were expecting a second child.
+When it appeared this baby might not be born in time for the heavily advertised series, the crew even compiled a list of other expectant mothers in the area as back-up, although luckily the baby was born four days before the start date.

+This series on childbirth began as scheduled on Monday and on Thursday, November 22, 1973 — Thanksgiving Day — showed much of the actual birth.
+Almost Golden states, “when KYW brought the scene into the audience’s living rooms on a warm holiday evening, it made for powerful television.”
+In addition, Topping told Savitch, “You've made your career.”